hirabarahyt/HSD-Dataset/README.md

 ### enhanced LRC

-The enhanced LRC files are in the
+The enhanced LRC files are in the "enhanced_lrc" folder.
+Each line in an enhanced LRC file records the vocal information of a music phrase.
+Each line is in the format:

+[phrase time tag]\<onset time tag>lyric pitch duration{offset time tag}\<onset time tag>lyric pitch duration{offset time tag}...\<onset time tag>lyric pitch duration{offset time tag}

+"read_enhanced_lyric.py" can be used to read the annotations.

 ### MIDI

+The annotation MIDIs are also proviced in the "midi" folder.

 ## Label Initialization